protocol/research-website/content/groups/cryptoeconlab/_index.md

 date: 2021-02-02

 taxonomyName: CryptoEconLab
-summary: "CryptoEconLab at PL aspires to become a research hub for research on economic incentives, coordination games, and novel marketplaces.
+summary: "CryptoEconLab at PL aspires to become a hub for research on economic incentives, coordination games, and novel marketplaces.
 We aim to develop capacity to design, validate, deploy, and govern large-scale economic systems.
 CryptoEconLab strives to empower projects in the ecosystem through novel incentives and advance humanity’s understanding of multiagent systems and algorithmic steering of economic networks."
 resources:
   - src: icon.svg
 ---

 Cryptoeconomics is an emerging field of economic coordination games in cryptographically secured peer-to-peer networks.
-As an interdisciplinary study, cryptoeconomics involves a constellation of knowledge  including computer science, network science, statistics, economics and system engineering.
+As an interdisciplinary study, cryptoeconomics involves a constellation of knowledge including computer science, network science, statistics, economics, and system engineering.
 In an increasingly networked and open world, cryptoeconomics will play a bigger role in coordinating human and machine activities and building a better future.

 ## Mission & Vision